Duality pairs, phantom maps, and definability in triangulated categories: Duality triples and phantom maps

-The following proposition shows that every big tensor-triangulated category naturally admits the structure of a duality triple. \begin{prop} For any big tensor-triangulated category $\T$, the triple $(\T,\T,\mbb{I})$ is a duality triple. \end{prop} \begin{proof} The conditions which need to be verified follow from work of Christensen-Strickland \cite[3.12, 4.13]{phantom}. \end{proof}
+The following proposition shows that every big tensor-triangulated category naturally admits the structure of a duality triple. \begin{prop} For any big tensor-triangulated category $\T$, the triple $(\T,\T,\mbb{I})$ is a duality triple. \end{prop} \begin{proof} Conditions (1) and (2) of \cref{dualitytriple} follow from work of Christensen-Strickland~\cite[3.12, 4.13]{phantom}, and conditions (3) and (4) are clear by construction. \end{proof}